 How To Close A Sale?
 Address Shoppers Five Roadblocks

 The days of trying to make shoppers buy something are gone.
-Even if you still try to use old school closing techniques, the world has changed.
+The world has changed even if you try to use old-school closing techniques.

 Shoppers are done with buying at the convenience of the retailer.